OrganicClick/noSQL-social-network-api-challenge/README.md

 - Documentation referenced for use of controller and models in Mongoose (https://restful-api-node-typescript.books.dalenguyen.me/en/latest/using-controller-and-model.html)
 - Referenced for seeding a MongoDB database (https://www.mongodb.com/developer/products/mongodb/seed-database-with-fake-data/)
 - Referenced for establishing connection to MongoDB with Javascript (https://mongoosejs.com/docs/connections.html)
+- Utilized to generate necessary syntax to check if a user already exists in a database in the userController file (https://chat.openai.com/)

 ## Contact
 To contact the owner of this repo, OrganicClick, please reach out via OrganicClick@exampleemail.com